shaunwo/19-flask-boggle/README.md

 Enjoy!
 ## Instructions for Running Code
 This application is running on Flask.
-Start the Virtual Server in your local environment, and then run Flask.
+Download the source files, start the Virtual Server in your local environment, and then run Flask.
 When you go to your local URL in your browser, you should be able to play the game in your browser.